popwar/lu-microservice-sample/README.md

 and register them with the discovery service.
 Both services can deploy multipule instances(replica) in the environment for the client side load balancer and failover.

-also has a web app developed by AngularJS and call all the api exposed by api-gateway.
+also has a web app developed by AngularJS and calls all the apis exposed by api-gateway.

 use the example from https://github.com/spring-guides/tut-spring-security-and-angular-js/tree/master/oauth2 to implement the authenticate server that works for SSO